 We sell beautiful hand picked leaves.
 100% organic.
 Harvested in September 2016

-Bauhinia forticata, known for its’ impressive medicinal prowess, is native to Brazil where it has a long history of medicinal service to the local indigenous tribes.
+Bauhinia forticata, known for its’ impressive powers, is native to Brazil where it has a long history of service to the local indigenous tribes.
 It is a small tree that can grow up to a height of 5-9 meters.
 Its’ leaves of 7-10cm long, resembling that of a cow’s hoof, where it derives its’ common name, Pata de Vaca.
 It is found growing in the tropical rainforests of Peru and Brazil, as well as the lush tropical regions of Asia, the eastern side of Paraguay and the northeastern parts of Argentina.
 A magnificent plant to behold, its’ flowers are what draw the most attention.
 They are large and drooping, white in color and are stunning.
 They produce seedpods, which are very similar to that of the mimosa tree.

-For the Brazilian people, Bauhinia Forticata holds a special place in their herbal pharmacy, however, its traditional medicinal uses have not been well documented.
+For the Brazilian people, Bauhinia Forticata holds a special place in their herbal pharmacy, however, its traditional uses have not been well documented.
 For over sixty years, Bauhinia Forticata has been used to treat blood sugar disorders, as a blood cleanser and a diuretic.
 Made into a decoction, it has been used both internally and externally for snakebites, skin problems and elephantiasis, and has come to be known as ‘vegetable insulin’ for its’ ability to treat diabetes.
 In fact, it is being used in South America to balance blood sugar levels and to minimize other diabetic symptoms such as kidney disorder, urinary complications and polyuria (urinary frequency).

 Since its’ more recent use and documentation, it has been gaining popularity due to its various chemical constituents.
 The leaves are rich in an antibacterial chemical called astragalin, along with other alkaloids, glycosides and flavonoids; one being identified as kaempferitrin, said to assist in kidney cell regeneration, as well as inducing a diuretic effect.
 Other chemicals found in the plant include: guanidine, heteroglycosides, kaempferitrin, organic acids, quercitrosides, rhamnose, and saponins.